 Start applying for jobs, being sure to follow the employer's directions.
 Some companies require a resume and cover letter.
 Others want you to fill out a company application.

-references.
+Ask professors, previous coworkers and supervisors, and others who know you professionally if they'll serve as references.
 If possible, have each person write you a one-page letter of recommendation to give prospective employers.

 Follow up with companies you've applied to.
 Make sure your materials have been received and that each company has everything it needs to consider you.